zipang/bip/README.md

 Purpose
 -------
-Background images are great.
-They are repeatable, and maybe even _tilable_, so they can offer great bang for your bucks.
+Background images are _great_.
+They are repeatable, and maybe even _tilable_, so they really can offer great bang for your bucks.

-However, there is a little glitch in all that awesomeness : you dont know when background images are loaded because there is no onload event on background images..
+However, there is a little glitch in all that awesomeness : _you dont know when background images are loaded_ (because there is no onload event on background images..)

-When you rely on several big background images to render the mood of your page and if you pay attention to details, this can be a problem at first load : image won't render immediately, and it doesn't provide the ultimate smooth user experience you'd long for.
+When you rely on several big background images to render the mood of your page and if you pay attention to details, this can be a problem at first load : image won't render immediately, and it won't provide the ultimate smooth user experience you'd long for.

 Well.. unless you use `bip` (_Background Image Preloader_)